Barakareddygari-sireesha/Timeline-App/README.md

 # Timeline-App

-This is the Task-1 in building a timeline app.
+This is the Task-2 in building a timeline app.

-The project includes:

-1. A header with logo and theme toggle switch (light/dark).
-2. A nav or container for filters/placeholders (empty for now).
+1. Responsive layout using Flexbox for the timeline.
+2. Styled header, typography, and colour scheme.
-3. A timeline section where event markers will live.
+3. Placeholder styles for event markers (dots and labels).
-4. A modal area ready for future pop-ups.
-5. semantic HTML tags.
+4. Modal base styles included (hidden by default).
+5. Design adapts at breakpoints:
+    - Mobile: <768px
+    - Tablet: 768–1023px
+    - Desktop: ≥1024px